 Libin Cardiovascular Institute of Alberta

-They provide education and training of health care professionals, world-class treatment using innovative technologies, and access to cardiac services through novel healthcare solutions.
+The institute provides education and training of health care professionals, world-class treatment, and access to cardiac services through new health care developments.

 Hotchkiss Brain Institute

-The Hotchkiss Brain Institute (HBI) is an internationally recognized centre of excellence in brain and mental health research and education, based at the University of Calgary’s Cumming School of Medicine and working in partnership with Alberta Health Services.
-The HBI is composed of nearly 750 people, all working towards a shared mission to inspire discovery and apply knowledge towards new solutions for neurological and mental health disorders.
+The Hotchkiss Brain Institute (HBI) is an internationally recognized centre of excellence in brain and mental health research and education.
+The institute is based at the University of Calgary’s Cumming School of Medicine and works in partnership with Alberta Health Services.

 Mazankowski Alberta Heart Institute